 OWASP already maintains a page of known SAST tools: Source Code Analysis Tools, which includes a list of those that are “Open Source or Free Tools Of This Type”.
 Any such tools could certainly be used.
 One such cloud service that looks promising is:

 In addition, we are aware of the following commercial SAST tools that are free for Open Source projects:

 - Coverity Scan Static Analysis - Can be lashed into Travis-CI so it’s done automatically with online resources.
 Supports over a dozen programming languages.

 - HCL AppScan CodeSweep - This is a SAST community edition version of HCL AppScan.
 Free for everyone to use.
-It is delivered as a VS Code plugin and scans files upon saving them.
-The results show the location of a finding, type and remediation advice.
-The tool currently supports Python, Ruby, JS (Node, Angular, JQuery, React, etc) , PHP, Perl, Go, TypeScrit & a few more.
+The tool currently supports Python, Ruby, JS (Vue, Node, Angular, JQuery, React, etc), PHP, Perl, Go, TypeScript & more, with new languages being added frequently.

 If your project has a web application component, we recommend running automated scans against it to look for vulnerabilities.
 OWASP maintains a page of known DAST Tools, and the License column on this page indicates which of those tools have free capabilities.
 Our primary recommendation is to use one of these:

 featured free and open source DAST tool that includes both automated

 scanning for vulnerabilities and tools to assist expert manual web